 You can easily find ground chicken breast in the meat counter at the grocery store, but remember, every step that the butcher takes to break down any piece of meat is charged to the customer.
 To save money, you can easily purchase boneless skinless chicken.
 Just cut it into large chunks and add it to your good processor.
 Pulse it until the chicken is ground.

 I hope you give this chicken and white bean chili recipe a try.
-And if you do, please come back and let me know how you liked it and give the recipe a star rating.
+It’s truly a great bowl of soup.

 More Chili Recipes